 Going light blonde usually requires pre-lifting the hair with bleach.
-From this process, the hair will become more porous, so it’s essential to use some form of bond builder regularly at home to help rebuild the cuticle.
+The hair will become more porous from this process, so it’s essential to regularly use some form of the bond builder at home to help rebuild the cuticle.
 Riccardi recommends the Olaplex hair product line for this process.

 Ask your stylist whether your hair is healthy enough to handle the process of going lighter, and ask what shade of blonde would be most suitable for your facial profile.

 Before your next hair coloring appointment, check out these inspiring photos of the best ideas for light blonde highlights.

 Voluminous waves paired with a side part are the perfect duo for creating a hairstyle loaded with volume.
 A side part gives you one of the most effortless ways of achieving your hair’s natural volume.
 Just tossing your hair in the opposite direction will give the root area of your hair that extra bounce.
 If you can afford to spend the extra time curling your tresses in the morning, this hairstyle calls out your name.

 If you want to make your hair warm and radiant, vanilla toffee blonde highlights with layers could be ideal.
 This hair color blends soft, creamy tones with hints of golden blonde.
 It creates a beautiful mix that suits many skin tones.
 Both olive and tan skin benefit from this shade as it boosts your complexion to give a bright summer look.
 For the best outcome, ask your colorist to raise your color to at least level 7, especially on lighter skin.